Michel de Grammont: Biography

-In May 1680, de Grammont joined forces with Thomas Paine and William Wright at Blanquilla Island.
+In May 1680, de Grammont joined forces with William Wright at Blanquilla Island.
 Their target was La Guaria, the port of Caracas.
 Of his 180 followers only forty-seven took part in the actual seizure of the town, which was amply protected by two forts and by cannon upon the walls.
 On the following day, however, he received word that 2000 men were approaching from Caracas, and as the enemy were also rallying in force in the vicinity of the town he was compelled to retire to the ships.
 This movement was executed with difficulty, and for two hours de Grammont with a handful of his bravest companions covered the embarkation from the assaults of the Spaniards.
 Although he himself was dangerously wounded in the throat, he lost only eight or nine men in the whole action.
 He carried away with him the Governor of La Guayra and many other prisoners, but the booty was small.
 De Grammont retired to the Isle d'Aves to nurse his wound, and after a long convalescence returned to Petit Goave.

 Following his recovery, de Grammont commanded eight ships but had no success until 1682 when, at the request of the governor of Petit-Goâve (actual Haiti), he joined Nicholas van Hoorn to harass Spanish shipping.
 During this period they attacked ships which unknown to them belonged to the Dutch pirate Laurens de Graaf.
 On meeting de Graaf on Bonaco Island they asked him to join them.
 De Graaf initially refused but later agreed.